smhlana/landmarksapi-dotnetcore/README.md

     dotnet dev-certs https --trust

 ## Step 4.
 Save Key Vault credentials
-    This project uses Azure key vaul to store application keys.
+    This project uses Azure key vault to store application keys.
 A service principal is used for authentication to the key vault.

     Add environment variables to store the key vault credentials.
 Add the following environment variables under System Variables: